VEuPathDB/StaticContent/content/common/invoice_help.md

 <img src="{{ "/assets/images/invoice/invoice6_explain.png" | absolute_url }}" class="img-large" alt="invoice">

-<b>Subscription duration</b>: We offer the option for paying for up to five subscription years.
+<b>Subscription duration</b>: We offer the option to pay for up to five subscription years.
 <ul>
 <li>VEuPathDB subscriptions are for the duration of a calendar year</li>
-<li>$0 invoices should choose the 1 year option only as they will need to be filled every year</li>
+<li>$0 invoices should choose the 1 year option only, as they will need to be filled every year</li>
 </ul><br><br>

 <b>How we use this information</b>: Your choice will be printed on the invoice as “number of years” along with the expiration date.